egelbtuch/Smart-Romantic-Candle/README.md

 * Bunch of Wires (2 were used for capacitive touch sensors)
 * 9V Lithium Ion Battery Pack
 * External Monitor
+* Logitech Speakers
 * Bottle of Rosé
 * 2 Wine Glasses

+# What does it do?
+The candle-fireplace system turns "on" when the light in its environment drops below a specified threshold value.
+When the system turns "on" a few things will happen immediately.
+The candle's light will begin to flicker, a music playlist will start playing on the Raspberry Pi and a video of a fireplace will begin playing on the display.
+While, the system is "on" the ESP32 will check for a double tap/touch on the left aluminum foil side wall and for a press and hold on the right aluminum foil side wall.
+A double tap/touch will result in the Raspberry Pi changing the song to the next one in the playlist.
+While, a press and hold will change the volume of the music playing on the Raspberry Pi.
+If the light in the system's environment becomes larger than the threshold value everything will immediately shutoff and the display will go black.
+The system can be turned on and off continuously due to changes in light.

 # Project Overview
 The project consisted of two scripts that allowed for serial Bluetooth communication between the Raspberry Pi and the ESP32: